 Here, we'll look at what stress is, its causes, symptoms, and how counselling can help.

-In a stressful situation our brains release a range of ‘stress chemicals’ such as cortisol and adrenaline to provoke a fight-or-flight reaction.
-The fight reaction will have us standing up, ready to fight for our lives, while the flight reaction encourages us to flee from danger and protect ourselves.
-When we are immobile (for example in an office or car) these stress chemicals can build up and affect our immune system and blood pressure.
+Stress is an innate reaction resulting from our caveman days.
+Humans had to deal with threatening situations, which caused our brains to release a range of ‘stress chemicals’ such as cortisol and adrenaline to provoke what is known as the fight-or-flight reaction.
+The fight reaction would give us a burst of energy, ready to fight for our lives, while the flight reaction would encourage us to flee from danger and protect ourselves.
+These days, we rarely encounter threatening situations, however, our brains continue to react in this way when we are under pressure.

 Causes of stress

 There are many things in life that can cause stress, including work, relationships, family issues and financial problems.
 Many other situations can cause stress, and the causes will depend on the individual - what may induce stress for one person may not be stressful for another.
 Having said this, most stressful situations are associated with change or a lack of control.
 Even if the change is a positive one, it can still be stressful.

 - moving house

 In some cases, the absence of change or activities in life can be a source of stress.
 As well as events like these, stress can also be caused by long-term circumstances, such as: